uvaai/ml2/95 Project/content.md

 looking for or accepting other teammembers, you can make a post on the [Ed forum](https://edstem.org/us/courses/2334/discussion/) using the `ML Project` tag.
-You can of course do any of these topics alone, and there is official no maximum group size either, although we would recommend about 3 students per team.
+You can of course do any of these topics alone, and there is official no maximum group size either, although we would recommend *about 3 students* per team.

-If you have made a team and selected a topic, please send us a short message to inform us.
+If you have made a team and selected a topic, please **send us a short message** to inform us.
 Additionally, if enough of you would want to, we could do very informal final presentation session, where any team that would like, can share what they've done / learned this week.
-Sok please also let us know if you'd like to participate in this.
+So, please also let us know if you'd like to participate in this.